-Non-derivative financial instruments included in the Consolidated Balance Sheets are cash and cash equivalents, investment in short-term securities, cash surrender value of life insurance policies and notes payable.
-These instruments, except for notes payable, were carried at amounts approximating fair value as of July 31, 2012 and 2011.
-The investment in short-term securities includes U.S. Treasury securities, certificates of deposit and debt securities.
-We intend and have the ability to hold our investment in short-term securities to maturity; therefore, these investments are reported at amortized cost, which was approximately equal to fair value.
-See Note 5 of the Notes to the Consolidated Financial Statements for additional information regarding the fair value of notes payable, as well as assets and liabilities recorded at fair value.
+Non-derivative financial instruments included in the Consolidated Balance Sheets are cash and cash equivalents, short-term investments, cash surrender value of life insurance policies and notes payable.
+These instruments, except for notes payable, were carried at amounts approximating fair value as of July 31, 2014 and 2013.
+The short-term investments included certificates of deposits and, as of July 31, 2013, also included U.S. Treasury securities.
+We intend and have the ability to hold our short-term investments to maturity; therefore, these investments were reported at amortized cost, which was approximately equal to fair value.
+See Note 6 of the Notes to the Consolidated Financial Statements for additional information regarding the fair value of notes payable, as well as assets and liabilities recorded at fair value.